-Coaching begins with listening for greatness.
 Here are two simple Language of Listening® coaching skills that can turn any challenging moment with a child or teen into a rewarding one.

-1. Accidents: Validate the intention
+1. Accidents: Validate the Intention

-Your child’s greatness can be found in their intentions.
-When a child makes a mistake or accidentally damages or breaks something, recognizing the child’s true intention and pointing it out tells them that you understand the real them.
+When your child makes a mistake or accidentally damages or breaks something, recognizing and pointing out their true intention tells them you understand the real them.

-Intentions connect children with their inner greatness and help them see themselves in a more positive light.
+True intentions connect children with their inner greatness and help them see themselves in a more positive light.
 As you can imagine that can make a huge difference, especially for those who tend to be self-critical or sensitive to criticism.
 Plus, by modeling this for your child now, you will be showing them how to do the same for themselves, other people, and maybe someday, even their own children.

-Intentions also connect children with you.
+Intentions also connect your child with you.
 Understanding your child’s true intention creates the conditions of a solid relationship.
-Consider your relationship with a friend who you know is on your side.
-If they do or say something you don’t like or that seems completely out of character–like offering you food that they know you can’t eat or even criticizing you–your initial reaction is to feel puzzled and ask for clarification.
+Consider your relationship with a friend you know is on your side.
+If they do or say something you don’t like or that seems completely out of character — like offering you food that they know you can’t eat or even criticizing you — your initial reaction is to feel puzzled and ask for clarification.
 That’s you assuming their intentions are good because of the solid relationship that is your foundation.
-Pointing out children’s intentions builds that same kind of foundation starting from the other end.

-Another place you can find a child’s greatness is in their complaints.
-The most important thing to remember about complaints is that when any person is complaining, they aren’t happy with something, but more importantly, they aren’t happy with themselves as a complainer.
+The most important thing to remember about complaints is that when any person is complaining, they aren’t happy with something.
+But more importantly, they aren’t happy with themselves.
+No one wants to be a complainer!

 Here’s how it can sound: